-The first is Growing Power, an urban farm in Wisconsin growing 1 million pounds (over 450,000 kg) of produce on 3 acres using an aquaponic system of circulating water from fish tanks in the greenhouse to feed the plants.
-The plants draw out the nutrient from the water and returns it clean to the tanks, giving him a yield 10,000 fish per year on top of the vegetables.
+Growing Power is an urban farm in Wisconsin growing 1 million pounds (over 450,000 kg) of produce on 3 acres using an aquaponic system, a version of hydroponics where the nutrient is supplied by breeding fish in the greenhouses.
+The plants feed on the nutrient rich water from the fish tanks and return it clean, working out well for the plants and the fish and giving him a yield 10,000 fish per year on top of the vegetables.
 He also worm composts on a massive scale and uses warmth from the compost to heat the greenhouses and grows vertically, using every bit of available space.

 Here is the short introduction to his operation.

-The third is Singing Frogs Farm in California.
-This organic micro-farm achieves revenues five times higher per acre than the conventional average while increasing the depth of topsoil.
+Singing Frogs Farm in California is an organic micro-farm that achieves revenues five times higher per acre than the conventional average while increasing the depth of topsoil.
 Is this one of many case studies that prove that organic farming can bring high yields plus profits without degrading the environment.
-Here is a brief introduction to their farm plus the full podcast if you’d like to learn more.
+Here is a brief introduction to their farm plus the full podcast.

 This has been gaining popularity among previously conventional farmers as a way to graze animals while increasing soil carbon, improving drought resistance and reducing the need for chemical fertilizers.
 While some remain sceptical that animal agriculture can be good for the climate, there appears to be grounds to take it seriously.

 Here is a really good story from Australia: Pasture cropping: a regenerative example from down under

 There are a number of farmers in New Zealand who have taken it up, there is a short film about them here: